hashicorp/terraform-website/content/source/docs/enterprise/vcs/troubleshooting.html.md

 To fix this issue:

 - Make sure you haven't manually entered any webhook URLs for the affected repository or project.
 Although the Bitbucket Web Post Hooks Plugin documentation describes how to manually enter a hook URL, TFE handles this automatically.
-Manually entered URLs can sometimes interfere with TFE's operation.
+Manually entered URLs can interfere with TFE's operation.

     To check the hook URLs for a repository, go to the repository's settings, then go to the "Hooks" page (in the "Workflow" section) and click on the "Post-Receive WebHooks" link.

     Also note that some Bitbucket Server versions might allow you to set per-project or server-wide hook URLs in addition to per-repository hooks.
 These should all be empty; if you set a hook URL that might affect more than one repo when installing the plugin, go back and delete it.
 - Make sure you aren't trying to connect too many workspaces to a single repository.
-Bitbucket Server's webhooks plugin can only attach five hooks to a given repo, and TFE can have problems if you exceed the limit.
+Bitbucket Server's webhooks plugin can only attach five hooks to a given repo.
 You might need to create additional repositories if you need to make more than five workspaces from a single configuration repo.

 ## Bitbucket Cloud